Intro-CS-App-Dev-and-Deploy/Overview/README.md

 #### Problem
 How do you code to an unknown display?

+How do you know the different variables mean?
+Their values?

 #### Computational Thinking
 - The size() might be bigger than the display you are using, thus must decrease it automatically in groups of 100 pixels (decremental series)
 - The orientation of the display may be different than what is planned, change and center the CANVAS automatically